 Educating the public about marine life is a big part of the aquarium's mission, and profits from the Vancouver Aquarium go toward conserving aquatic life.

 Science World offers incredible exhibits, interactive science demonstrations and other cool stuff that will make your kids say "Wow!"
 They'll be having too much fun to know that they're learning.

 Science World also has an OMNIMAX Theatre with movies that teach us about the world us around us, putting us right in the heart of the action.

 Just 10 minutes from downtown Vancouver, take a close-up look at 200 farm animals and birds and pet bunnies, horses and goats.
 Maplewood is a working farm, so visitors are treated to milking demonstrations, sheep shearing and more.
-Admission is minimal, parking is free and families can easily enjoy two to three hours at the farm.
+Admission is minimal, parking is free, and families can easily enjoy two to three hours at the farm.

 What better way to explore Vancouver with kids than on the Hop-on, Hop-off Bus.
 In good weather, the vintage double-decker vehicle is open to the elements as you travel among the more than 20 stops on the itinerary.
 Hop on and off throughout the day to see all of Vancouver's top attractions or stay on for one 90-minute ride.

-Your Hop-on, Hop-off ticket is good for either 24 or 48 hours.Continue to 9 of 10 below.
+Your bus ticket is good for either 24 or 48 hours.

-Your kids interested in water sports that are a little more challenging?
+Are your kids interested in water sports that are a little more challenging?
 Kayaking, windsurfing, and rafting are popular options as well.

 Once an industrial wasteland, Granville is now a family-friendly island packed with fun things to do.
 It's just 10 minutes from downtown and is home to a buzzy waterfront courtyard (usually featuring free musical entertainment), a public market with all kinds of vendors), and docks with houseboats and fisherman—a delight for any kid to explore.